LIQiushui2427/Awesome-AI-Bot/readme.md

 This project is trying to automate the data manipulation, AI tuning for quantitative trading, and provide good user experience like visualization.
 Its objective is to give a good buy/sell signal to user.

 For details, please find the Project proposal / design in  [documentation](./documentation.pdf).

+## Pipeline

+1. Data fetching: Fetch data from Yahoo finance, CFTC, and other sources.
+2. Data manipulation: Clean and manipulate data: fill missing data, normalize data, etc.
+3. Feature extraction: Extract features from data, like moving average, RSI, etc.
+4. Preprocessing: Use MIC, Ramdom Forest, etc to get the best features for AI model.
+5. Train AI model: Use LSTM, CNN, etc to predict the price.
+6. Backtesting: Backtest the AI model with historical data.
+7. Visualization: Visualize the backtesting result.
+8. User interface: Provide a good user interface for user to interact with the app.

+## To do list

+- [x] Adpot constant strategy when training AI.
+- [ ] Compute whole market infomation and add this feed into every single stock data.

 ## Local run: Quick Start